ruby/www.ruby-lang.org/en/news/_posts/2021-12-25-ruby-3-1-0-released.md

 Ruby 3.1 merges YJIT, a new in-process JIT compiler developed by Shopify.

 Since [Ruby 2.6 introduced MJIT in 2018](https://www.ruby-lang.org/en/news/2018/12/25/ruby-2-6-0-released/), its performance greatly improved, and finally [we achieved Ruby3x3 last year](https://www.ruby-lang.org/en/news/2020/12/25/ruby-3-0-0-released/).
-But even though Optcarrot has shown impressive speedups, the JIT has not benefited real world business applications.
+But even though the Optcarrot benchmark has shown impressive speedups, the JIT has not benefited real world business applications.

 Recently Shopify contributed many Ruby improvements to speed up their Rails application.
 YJIT is an important contribution, and aims to improve the performance of Rails applications.